-Unlike some cities, Satellite Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Satellite Beach are a mix of both white- and blue-collar jobs.
+Satellite Beach is a decidedly white-collar city, with fully 90.05% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Satellite Beach is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Satellite Beach who work in sales jobs (15.70%), office and administrative support (11.85%), and management occupations (9.82%).
+There are especially a lot of people living in Satellite Beach who work in management occupations (14.92%), sales jobs (11.88%), and office and administrative support (10.68%).

 Also of interest is that Satellite Beach has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Satellite Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Satellite Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The citizens of Satellite Beach are very well educated compared to the average community in the nation: 39.21% of adults in Satellite Beach have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Satellite Beach are among the most well-educated in the nation: 49.27% of adults in Satellite Beach have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The most common language spoken in Satellite Beach is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and French.